Article 82 of the Applied GDPR provides for the right to seek compensation and further information is provided in Recital 146.

 - compensation claims are not restricted to contraventions of the Applied GDPR but can be brought for any damage caused by a contravention of any other element of the 'data protection legislation' as defined in regulation 5(1) of the Implementing Regulations.

-Seeking compensation does not have any effect on the exercise of other rights and does not prejudice any other available administrative or non-judicial remedy, including the right to lodge a complaint with the Commissioner.
+Seeking compensation does not have affect the exercise of other rights and does not prejudice any other available administrative or non-judicial remedy, including the right to lodge a complaint with the Commissioner.

 Compensation can be sought through the courts by the individual or a representative body mandated to act on their behalf.
 Information about making a civil claim is available from the Isle of Man Courts of Justice.
 The Commissioner cannot award, or advise on making a claim for, compensation and we strongly recommend that you seek advice from a Manx Advocate prior to commencing any action.